ModSnmp Manual - Troubleshooting

 "Connection closed"

-• Check that the slave is still running and listening.
+• Check that the device is still running and listening.

 "Error response: ..."

-ModSnmp received an error response from the slave.
+ModSnmp received an error response from the device.

 • The rest of the message says what kind of error response.
 See the troubleshooting entry for the rest of the message for further explanation.